-The mechanism of action of 5-MTHF is through its role as a methyl donor in a range of metabolic and nervous system biochemical processes, as well as being indirectly necessary for DNA synthesis.
-Serine reacts with tetrahydrofolate, forming 5,10-methylenetetrahydrofolate, the folate derivative involved in DNA synthesis.
-The enzyme 5-MTHFR converts 5,10-methylenetetrahydrofolate to 5-MTHF, which donates its methyl group to cobalamin (vitamin B12), forming methylcobalamin.
-The enzyme methionine synthase catalyzes the donation of methylcobalamin's methyl group to the amino acid metabolite homocysteine, converting it to the amino acid methionine.
+Folic acid's primary mechanisms of action are through its role as a methyl donor in a range of metabolic and nervous system biochemical processes, as well as being necessary for DNA synthesis.
+Serine reacts with tetrahydrofolate, forming 5,10methylenetetrahydrofolate, the folate derivative involved in DNA synthesis.
+A methyl group is donated to cobalamin (B12) by 5-methyltetrahydrofolate, forming methylcobalamin.
+With the help of the enzyme methionine synthase, methylcobalamin donates a methyl group to the amino acid metabolite homocysteine, converting it to the amino acid methionine.
 Methionine subsequently is converted to S-adenosylmethionine (SAMe), a methyl donor involved in numerous biochemical processes.